Rhino’s Beef™ Beating the Odds – 158,793 to 1

-In the end, we seek maximum efficiency for three things: protein in food turned into animal protein; carbohydrates in feed used to meet energy needs; dietary minerals used to build structure.
+In the end, we seek maximum efficiency for three things: protein in feed converted to animal protein; carbohydrates in feed used to meet energy needs; dietary minerals used to build structure.

-For every calf in the database that increasingly gains ground on the global population, one is steadily losing ground.
+For every calf in the database who increasingly gains ground on the global population, one is steadily losing ground.

 The random chance is small of seeing even fractional advances with respect to the population at each step along the way.
 The random chance is minuscule of seeing major advances in CED>BW>WW>YW (Doc 8%>14%>37%>55% — Little Boy 34%>58%>96>95%).